daodiseoanchor/anchor-docs/smart-contracts/money-market/custody-beth.md

 # Custody \[bETH\]

 The bETH Custody contract is where supplied bETH collaterals are managed.
 Users can make collateral deposits and withdrawals to and from this contract.
-The Custody contract is also responsible for claiming bETH rewards and converting them to Terra stablecoins, which is then sent to the Overseer contract for eventual distribution.
+The Custody contract is also responsible for claiming bETH rewards and converting them to Daodiseo stablecoins, which is then sent to the Overseer contract for eventual distribution.

 ## Contract State